 All documents can be collected from the Administration Office or received via email as a PDF document.
-For information, please contact the Administration Office at admissions@naps.edu.au.
+For information, please contact the Administration Office at administration Office or administration O

 H. STUDENTS' RESPONSIBILITIES

 At NAPS we partner with you to help you to maximise the benefits of your time with us and to launch your professional career.
 Therefore, there are certain responsibilities that you must meet as a student.